Privacy notice

 You directly provide Malaria Consortium with most of the data we collect.
 We collect information in the following ways;

-• When you give it to us DIRECTLY
+• When you give it to us directly

 You may give us your information in order to sign up for our newsletters, make a donation or download one of our publications.
 Sometimes when you support us, your information is collected or processed by a third party organisation working for us, but we are responsible for your data at all times.

-• When you give it to us INDIRECTLY
+• When you give it to us indirectly

 Your information may be shared with us by external organisations.
 These include: